Cost of Wrongful Incarceration

 Burkhart Becomes a Suspect

-Burkhart and Staley approached the officers at the murder scene to report that their car had been broken into down the street.
-They told them about the boy taking his cap off and attempting to start a fight.
+Burkhart and Staley saw the commotion down the street.
+They approached the officers at the murder scene about their car being broken into and told them about the teenager taking his cap off and attempting to start a fight.
 The officers had found a cap next to Ledeau’s body and asked Burkhart and Staley if they recognized it.
-They confirmed it was the same cap that the boy who tried to fight them threw on the ground.
+They confirmed it was the same cap that the teenager threw on the ground.
 This confirmation made Burkhart and Staley suspects in the murder because the cap belonged to Ledeau.
+They were taken in for questioning, but they figured it was to give a witness statement about the teenager.
+It never crossed his mind that he was a suspect in the murder.

 Fingerprint analysis later revealed that it was not Ledeau who broke into the car.
 It was 16-year-olds Arlin Bird and James Hopkins.
-They denied involvement in Ledeau’s murder; however, police found bloody clothing and a hammer at their house, which was less than two blocks from where Ledeau’s body was found.
+Bird and Hopkins denied involvement in Ledeau’s murder; however, police found bloody clothing and a hammer at their house, which was less than two blocks from where Ledeau’s body was found.

 The day after Ledeau’s murder, Staley’s probation officer went to his house because he had violated his probation by being out past curfew on the night of the incident.
 The probation officer found a note attached to his front door.
 It was addressed to his pregnant girlfriend, Rochelle Smith-Sterner, and it explained that he was leaving because he did not want to go to prison.